survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 The same idea works with `require` as long as webpack can analyze the situation statically.

 T> Any time you are using dynamic imports, it's a good idea to specify file extension in the path as that helps with performance by keeping the context smaller than otherwise.

-## Dealing with Dynamic Paths

-Given the approaches discussed here rely on static analysis and webpack has to find the files in question, it doesn't work for every possible case.
-If the files you need are on another server or have to be accessed through a particular end-point, then webpack isn't enough.

-Consider using browser-side loaders like [$script.js](https://www.npmjs.com/package/scriptjs) or [little-loader](https://www.npmjs.com/package/little-loader) on top of webpack in this case.

-{pagebreak}

 ## Conclusion